 - Spread peoples belongings throughout all bags, don’t have one bag per person as that person will be lost if their luggage goes missing.

 - Put at least one outfit per person in each bag as then everyone will be OK for a while if luggage goes missing.

 - If you have medicine always pack that in your hand luggage so that you are in possession of it at all times – you can replace everything else, but not this.

 - Carry a spare set of clothes for little ones in your hand luggage in case of accidents.

 - Consider carrying a set of underwear and your toothbrush in your hand luggage also.

 Wherever you are going, and for however long, its easiest to contain things within your bag.

-I also found a great set of plastic zip up bags in the toiletry department of Boots, that I used for various things – one for all suncream, one for all electrical chargers and adapters, one for pens and paper, and one for pieces for a board game we took (much less bulky than the box it came in).
+I also found a great set of plastic zip up bags** that I used for various things – one for all suncream, one for all electrical chargers and adapters, one for pens and paper, and one for pieces for a board game we took (much less bulky than the box it came in).
 That way I could see at a glance what was where, and could grab what I needed.

 I also pack carrier bags or similar to use as washing bags for dirty clothes – so that these are separated from clean ones straight away.

 Lastly – I used one bag for any toiletries and medicine I carried in my hand luggage – as it was easy to have everything together and visible.